-Benefits of Feeding Watermelon for Parrots
+Benefits of Feeding Watermelon to Parrots

 Watermelon is as nutritious to parrots as it is to humans.
 Here are the nutrients it contains and their benefits.

-Watermelon Serving to Feed Your Parrot
+Serving Watermelon to Your Parrot

 Parrots love eating watermelon since it has a stringy texture and a juicy squish that the bird finds entertaining.
 In addition, it provides enrichment when the bird picks out seeds from the watermelon.
 Its sweet flavor, too, works significantly as a treat.

 However, watermelon should only constitute 15% of the parrot’s diet.
 Therefore, if you have a macaw, the recommended daily serving is one and a half cups of fruit.
-The smaller parrots, like the parakeet, only require a ¾ cup.
+The smaller parrots, like the parakeet, only require ¾ cup.

 Feeding Watermelon to Your Parrot